 When the problem is resolved, see the removal and replacement procedures topic for the system unit on which you are working and do the "Verifying the repair" procedure.

-Use this MAP to resolve the following problem: Attached enclosure does not support required multipath function (SRN nnnn - 4050)
+Use this MAP to resolve the following problem: Attached enclosure does not support required multipath function (SRN nnnn - 4050) for a PCI-X or PCIe controller.

 The possible cause is the use of an unsupported device enclosure.